NEOZEO64/hivecom/README.md

 # First analysis of the data

 Coming soon.
-But I already see that the humidity sensor shows 99.9% humidity all the time :/, we will see
+We will see!

 # Failed experiments